Tailscale Tunnel Setup Guide

 ./uis secrets generate

-Important: TAILSCALE_PUBLIC_HOSTNAME:
+Important: TAILSCALE_OWNER_ID:

 - This is used for the cluster-wide ingress only (when no service parameter is provided)